Music training enhances brain and cognitive development

 Why Start Young?

 A Stanford University study showed that mastering a musical instrument improves brain processing in areas associated with language development, and may have implications for improving language/reading skills (Gabrieli, John, http://news-service.stanford.edu, Nov.
 2005).
-Other research demonstrates that children with music training have significantly better verbal memory than those without such training, and the longer the training, the better the verbal memory (Ho, Y.C., Cheung, M.C., & Chan, A. 2003.
-Neuropsychology, 12).

 This research has been compiled by Community School of the Arts (CSA) at Wheaton College, Wheaton, IL.